adamtow/geocuts/docs/English.md

 - **Location**: Tweak the location before saving the location trigger.
 - **Command**: You can choose to use the default command or apply a single command (text message or shortcut) to every location being imported.

-By using one of these two methods, you can quickly add multiple location triggers at once, which is useful if you are:
+By using one of these methods, you can quickly add multiple location triggers at once, which is useful if you are:

 - Running along a known route and you want people to be informed of your progress at certain points.
 - Traveling by car and want to know when you enter (or exit) a city, state, or zone.